-Trump’s convention pledge to nation: Safety will be restored
+Trump’s convention pledge: Safety will be restored

 Cleveland — Donald Trump will pledge to Americans Thursday night that “safety will be restored” and the middle class will experience “profound relief” if he becomes president, using his acceptance speech at the Republican convention to paint an optimistic vision of the nation’s future.